dcruselex/food/README.md

     5.2 The program will create a list, populate it with several values retrieved from the API.
 Then the program will retrieve a value from the list and use in the program.
         This will satisfy the "Create a dictionary or list, poplate it with several values, retrieve at least one value and use it in your program" requirement.

-    5.3 The ptograme will calculate and display data based on minutes to cook from the list pulled.
+    5.3 The program will calculate and display data based on minutes to cook from the list pulled.
         This will satisfy the "Calculate and display data based on an external factor (ex: get the current data, and display how many days remaining until some event).

     5.4 The program will also include 3 unit tests for the application.